-Millennials are mostly successors of the Generation X, and at times the Baby Boomers.
-Both the generations have seen political unrest, and financial crisis.
+Millennials are mostly successors of Generation X and at times the Baby Boomers.
+Both generations have seen political unrest and financial crisis.

 By the time the first class of millennials entered schools and colleges, the education field has become a lot pricey, with new money earning opportunities coming up in this field, for the Gen Xers and Boomers.

-As Forbes quotes it, the price of college is increasing at a rate of 8 times higher than wages .
-When compared to the college costs of 1960-1970, it has increased more than 1000% .
+As Forbes quotes it, the price of college is increasing at a rate of 8 times higher than wages.
+When compared to the college costs of 1960-1970, it has increased by more than 1000%.

 With this high surge in education costs, millennials are not finding enough income to take care of their student debts.
 And, just to dress it up a bit more, there are even some Gen Xers and Gen Zs, suffering from this rising education cost.

-The maximum increase happened from 1980 and beyond.
-So, all those who pursued / are pursuing degrees in this time period, are the sufferers, with millennials comprising the most of the victims.
+The maximum increase happened between 1980 and beyond.
+So, all those who pursued/are pursuing degrees in this time period, are the sufferers, with millennials comprising most of the victims.

 Millennials quite often indulge in splurging: